Norfolk Passport

 Spring to May

-Sheringham Park is home to the most complete work of the last great 18th century landscape designer Humphrey Repton.
-The wild flower garden he created has two special viewing platforms which will enable you to take in over 80 species of rhododendron and azalea.
-The colours are so rich and at the first viewing platform it is even magical when the leaves have covered the ground (pictured on the right).
-Tours with the head gardener are held every Tuesday in May (dates TBC for 2019.
-For these events, please go to the visitor centre and book on the day).
+Sheringham Park is home to the most complete work of the last great 18th-century landscape designer, Humphrey Repton.
+The wild flower garden he created has two special viewing platforms, which will enable you to take in over 80 species of rhododendron and azalea.
+The colours are so rich, and it is even magical at the first viewing platform when the leaves have covered the ground (pictured on the right).

 Orchids